 This was an excellent hike, though this route is not recommended for an inexperienced hiker.
 The steep inclines and rough trail are such that hiking poles are a necessity, especially on the descent.
-We’ve since discovered that other routes to Kamikaze Falls have been closed by the Department of Natural Resources, for fear of environmental damage.
-On the upside, we also discovered that work on a more sustainable trail to Kamikaze Falls is already underway, and volunteers are headed up to do trail work in the next few weeks.
+Today, there are other more environmentally sustainable routes up to Kamikaze Falls.